williamjingo/beeproger/README.md

 Make sures docker engine is running on your machine.

-Navingate to the newly created folder `beeproger` and install project dependencies by executing the command below.
+Navigate to the newly created folder `beeproger` and install project dependencies by executing the command below.

 ```
 docker run --rm \